 A serious or urgent adverse experience is expected to be reported promptly to the APVMA by the product registration holder.
 If there is any doubt about the seriousness of a suspected adverse experience, the incident must be treated as a serious adverse experience and reported by the registration holder to the APVMA as soon as possible.

-The following provides a quick guide to determine if an adverse experience involving a veterinary chemical product is to be regarded as serious.
+The following provides a quick guide to determining if an adverse experience involving a veterinary chemical product is to be regarded as serious.

 - Medical treatment required